bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 ## What are cross-chain atomic swaps?

-A cross-chain atomic swap is a type of peer-to-peer cryptocurrency exchange.
+A cross-chain atomic swap is method of exchanging different cryptocurrencies directly between two peers.
 Like trading dollars for pesos, it's a process in which two people can exchange one cryptocurrency for another, but without trust or third-party moderation.
 We say the swaps are "atomic" because they must be
 <a href="https://en.wikipedia.org/wiki/Atomicity_(database_systems)">all-or-nothing.</a>
 To protect both users, there must be no scenario in which one person can control both coins at the same time.